n02586713/ELSpring2015/images/Readme.md

+Daniel Putterman
+1/31/2015

 Images Directory.
-All your images should go here.
+All my images will go here.
 Images must be names so that they are self-explantory, as much as possible.